-If you don’t have the proper soil pH, say, “Good-bye” to a great-looking lawn!
-In fact, you can be wasting between 20% and 70% of your lawn fertilizer if your pH is imbalanced.
-Remember, lawn fertilizers acidify turfgrass every time they are applied.
-“The New American Lawn” Program BALANCES YOUR SOIL pH to optimize the lawn’s growth! [pH: potential hydrogen]
+If you don’t have the proper soil pH, then you can be wasting between 20% and 70% of your lawn fertilizer nutrients.
+“The New American Lawn” Program ADJUSTS YOUR SOIL pH to optimize the lawn’s growth and color!

-The pH level of the soil is an important consideration in growing lawns.
-Most of us have a basic understanding of pH as a way of measuring how acidic or alkaline a soil may be.
-If you own a swimming pool you know that correcting and balancing the pH of the water you swim in is important.
-On a scale of 1 to 14 a pH of 1 is very acidic and a pH of 14 is very alkaline, also called base, while a pH reading of 7 would be neutral.
-Lawns grow best in a soil that is neutral to slightly acidic between a 6 and a 6.8 reading.
+The pH level of the soil is vital to growing lush, green lawns.
+Many people have a basic understanding of a pH scale, knowing that it measures how acidic or alkaline something maybe.
+If you own a pool, then you know that correcting and balancing the pH of the swimming water is important.
+On a scale of 1 to 14, a pH of 1 is very acidic and a pH of 14 is very alkaline (or basic), while a pH reading of 7 is neutral.
+Lawns grow best in soil that is slightly acidic to neutral (between 6.2 and 7.0 on the pH scale).

-Seemingly small changes in pH readings can mean big changes for lawn grass plants.
-That is because the pH scale is logarithmic not arithmetic.
-This means that a pH reading of 5 is ten times more acidic than a pH reading of 6, and one hundred times more acidic than a pH reading of 7, and so on.
+Seemingly small changes in pH readings can mean big changes for turfgrass plants.
+That is because the pH scale is logarithmic.
+This means that a pH reading of 5 is ten times more acidic than a pH reading of 6, one hundred times more acidic than a pH reading of 7, and so on.

 - Nitrate uptake and metabolism